ld4mbse/oslc-adapter-amesim/README.md

 #### Testing the retrieval of OSLC resources in HTML

 1. Launch your web browser Google Chrome
 2. In the URL field, type for test purposes: [http://localhost:8282/oslc4jamesim/services/catalog/singleton](http://localhost:8282/oslc4jamesim/services/catalog/singleton).
 This will send a HTTP GET request to retrieve the HTML representation of the AMESim Service Provider Catalog.
-This will launch a Matlab command window which will close automatically.
-The Matlab command window may display warnings if it is an older version than R2013b.
+This will launch a Python script.
 3. You will then see an HTML page showing you the list of Service Providers.
-You can browse from the Service Providers (e.g. for model11) to the Services and ultimately to the OSLC AMESim resources.
+You can browse from the Service Providers (e.g. for FlatTwin) to the Services and ultimately to the OSLC AMESim resources.

 #### Testing the retrieval of OSLC resources in RDF

 1. Click on the Postman icon at the top right of the Chrome browser .
 A new tab will open.
-2. In the URL field, type for test purposes the URI of a resource published by the AMESim adapter (Example: http://localhost:8282/oslc4jamesim/services/model1/components/Constant).
+2. In the URL field, type for test purposes the URI of a resource published by the AMESim adapter (Example: http://localhost:8282/oslc4jamesim/services/FlatTwin/components/Constant).
 3. Click on the Headers field to the right of the URL field
 4. Enter Accept in the Header field and application/rdf+xml in the value field as shown below
 5. Click Send
 6. This will send a HTTP GET request to retrieve the RDF/XML representation of the AMESim block.

 The edu.gatech.mbsec.adapter.amesim project contains example AMESim models containing different types of AMESim elements.
-The example models are located in the folder [amesimmodels](/org.eclipse.lyo.adapter.amesim/amesimmodels).
-Model [model11](org.eclipse.lyo.adapter.amesim/amesimmodels/model11.slx) contains blocks, subsystems, model reference blocks, ports, lines, and lines with multiple target ports
+The example models are located in the folder [amesimmodels](/org.eclipse.lyo.adapter.amesim/amesimmodels) such as  [FlatTwin](org.eclipse.lyo.adapter.amesim/amesimmodels/FlatTwin.ame)

 #### Testing the retrieval of Subversion File Metadata resources in HTML and RDF (only available in "SVN Repository mode" and "Individual SVN files mode")
 URL: http://localhost:8282/oslc4jamesim/services/subversionfiles/